linuxaustralia/eventstreamr/docs/modules/lib/amp/index.rst

-:mod:`lib.amp` --- An extension of Twisted's AMP Implementaion
+:mod:`eventstreamr2.lib.amp` --- An extension of Twisted's AMP Implementaion
 **************************************************************

-.. module:: lib.amp
+.. module:: eventstreamr2.lib.amp

 This package provides extensions for Twisted's AMP API.
 These include more flexible arguments and an API to dynamically enable and disable commands.